The SafeWise team is pleased to release the fourth annual State of Safety report.

 For the purposes of this report, the terms “dangerous” and “safest” refer explicitly to crime rates as calculated from FBI crime data—no other characterization of any community is implied or intended.

 We couldn’t rank the safest cities in Alabama this year due to limited information reported to the FBI.
-Hoover was the only city that provided data to the FBI in 2019 (the most recent year for which data is available).
-Hoover’s crime rates are detailed below.
+Only eight cities provided data to the FBI for 2020 (the most recent year for which data is available).
+Crime rates for those cities are detailed below.

 How we determined the safest cities